saikurra/java_servlets/README.md

 ## How to create these projects
 - Create Dynamic Web Project in Eclipse.
 New --> Dynamic Web Project
 - Copy the code from above examples into your project and maintain same folder and file structures.
+- Run as --> Run on Server
+- Test --> http://localhost:8080/[context-path] , context-path by default is the project name